Zolika1351/ChaosModGTASA/README.md

 - Change the theme of the voting display (Light or Dark Mode)
 - Choose between proportional and majority voting (Proportional: Votes are a percentage chance, Majority: The effect with the most votes always wins)
 - Change the command for voting (1 2 3 4 or c1 c2 c3 c4)
+- Change the amount of effects available to be voted on (any amount between 2 and 9)
 - Make the voting command alternate between 1 2 3 4 and 5 6 7 8 to prevent votes bleeding over, and to allow more than one identical vote per 30 seconds on Twitch
 - Change the method in which the voting display is drawn (Separate window, on-screen or in an .html file)
 - Mark Unpicked Effects (Off: The same effect will not be available again until every other effect has won the vote at least once, On: The same effect will not be available again until every other effect has appeared in the voting window)